 Snake Plant (Sansevieria trifasciata, laurentii), AKA Mother-in-Law’s Tongue or Bedroom Plant

 The snake plant is, however, poisonous to your pets (due to hemolytic saponin and organic acids found in the leaves and flowers) so do not let them snack on its leaves.
-Symptoms of ingestion include vomiting, salivation, diarrhea, and hemolysis.
+Symptoms of ingestion include pain, vomiting, excess salivation, diarrhea, and hemolysis.
+Not a good time.